9,476,000 pageviews

 On June 6, 2015, at a pre-trial hearing, Judge Kirkman denied a motion by defense attorney Sloan Ostby to exclude writings by Jessica Lopez that described, in detail, the victim's torture, murder and dismemberment.
 Attorney Ostby, characterizing the writings as the product of his client's fantasies, argued that the material was so gruesome it would unduly prejudice a jury.
 Judge Kirkman said he would allow the writings into evidence with deletions of the most disturbing parts.

-The handwritten "Pigs Read This" document had been found in the hotel room along with Jessica Lopez's suicide note.
+The handwritten "Pigs Read This" document was found in the hotel room along with Jessica Lopez's suicide note.
 In denying the motion to completely suppress this evidence, Judge Kirkman said, "It is a document that very much has relevance."

 Tuesday, August 20, 2024